 As we are deeply rooted in the community we operate, we actively engage in community outreach programmes and activities.
 We are proud of having the privilege to serve various segments of the community towards providing for social empowerment and helping to make a positive difference for people across all walks of life.
-We have from time to time made donations to various charitable organisations i.e. orphanage as well as underprivileged people's house to the purpose of enhancing their facilities as well as the living conditions.
+We have from time to time made donations to various charitable organisations.
 Helping the less fortunate members of our community is our way of giving back to society.
+Our community responses to the COVID-19 crisis has focused by channelling the financial donations to support the needs of medical frontliners and vulnerable groups.